velickovicdj/A315-54K-34P6-OpenCore/README.md

 Since the old card (QCA9377) lacked these pins, taping the two in the new one seems to be a solution.
 If you are facing a similar issue or want to find out more, check out this amazing [**article**](https://thecomputerperson.wordpress.com/2016/11/04/how-to-mask-off-the-wifi-power-off-pins-on-m-2-ngff-wireless-cards-the-old-mini-pci-pin-20-trick) that cleared it out to me.

-If your Intel Bluetooth device is not in the [supported list](https://openintelwireless.github.io/IntelBluetoothFirmware/Compat.html) or if you have a different Bluetooth device, you should remove IntelBluetoothFirmware.kext from the Kexts folder.
+If your Intel Bluetooth device is not in the [supported list](https://openintelwireless.github.io/IntelBluetoothFirmware/Compat.html) or if you have a different Bluetooth device, you should remove IntelBluetoothInjector and IntelBluetoothFirmware.kext from the Kexts folder.

 I went with an Intel wireless card for the Wi-Fi & Bluetooth as it was a cheaper solution (I got it for like $5 used) and to be honest, I have no complaints whatsoever.
 The Wi-Fi & Bluetooth are working perfectly, I would say even better than what I had with QCA9377 in Linux.
 For now, I'm just happy that I have 1 more USB port and that I don't have to use a USB Wi-Fi card anymore.